Yuuji1140/CS151-Todo-App/README.md

 # Team #6:
 - Trevor Mathisen
   - Proposal: Brainstormed ideas for TODO app and this one.
 Wrote initial draft, added lots of todo's.
-Reviewd teammate contributions, provided feedback.
+Reviewed teammate contributions, provided feedback.
   - Presentation: Formed two diagrams, gave feedback for others.
 Helped with forming the slides, worked with team to brainstorm and put together the flow of the demo.
 Presented slides.
   - Code: Focused on backend and linking frontend to backend.
 Refactored code as needed during integrations.
 Helped with general debugging for overall project and acted as team lead/project manager/product owner.
 - Viet Nguyen